netspeak/netspeak-client-web/README.md

 ## Getting started

-Before you can start developing make sure you have a recent-ish version of [Node.js](https://nodejs.org) and npm (included as part of Node.js) installed.
+Before you can start developing make sure you have a recent-ish version of [Node.js](https://nodejs.org) and npm (included as part of Node.js) installed. ([Linux](https://nodejs.org/en/download/package-manager)/[Windows](https://nodejs.org/en/download/))

-Install the dependencies:
+Then, install the dependencies:

 ```bash
 cd path/to/repo
 npm i
 ```

-If you had any problems, check out the official [Polymer install guide](https://www.polymer-project.org/3.0/start/install-3-0).
+An now, you should be ready to rock.
+As for IDEs, I recommend [VS Code](https://code.visualstudio.com/).

 Use the `npm run serve` to build the project and serve the created build.